1905 Catherine Littlefield is born on Sept. 16.

 - First public appearance of Littlefield Ballet at Haverford Township Junior High School on Oct.
 25.

-- In late December, company changes its name to Philadelphia Ballet and gives its first large company performance at the Academy of Music.
+- In late December, company changes its name to Philadelphia Ballet and presents its first large company performance at the Academy of Music.

 - Premier of full-length Daphnis and Chloe, the company’s first significant ballet and Catherine’s personal favorite.